 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Getting to and from Fulaga is challenging.
 There is a supply ship that comes on a (somewhat) regular basis, but it makes stops along the way.
-Tui told us it took him 5 days to get to Suva via the supply ship.
+Tui, our guide in Fulaga, told us it took him 5 days to get to Suva via the supply ship.

 Time was running short for the men to find a ride to Suva and the supply ship had yet to turn up.
 We initially offered a ride to our destination, Musket Cove, which Alifreti accepted.
 It’s easy to get a ferry to the mainland from western Fiji.
 However, David and I discussed and changed our minds – we would take them right into Suva, which would give us a chance to fill our diesel tank.